National Black Nazarene Conference 2026

 Organized by the BSRT and supported by the USA/Canada Region, a National Black Nazarene Conference meets bi-annually and celebrates the life and work of the numerous Black Churches of the Nazarene in the United States and Canada.
 Desiring to enhance the commitment of the denomination to Black Nazarenes and their communities, the Board of General Superintendents has been specifically engaged for the last 18 months in strategic planning and prayer with the BSRT.
 Additional funding has been provided to Black ministries to help foster real and lasting change for the future of the church.

-Choose a language below to continue reading this article from the Board of General Superintendents.
+Choose the language below to continue reading this article from the Board of General Superintendents.

 English